StefRuseva88/CI-workflow-ASP.NET/README.md

 ### Running Tests:

-The CI workflow is already defined in the .github/workflows directory.
+The CI workflow is already defined in the `.github/workflows directory`.
 Pushing your code to the main branch will trigger the workflow automatically.
 The workflow will:

 - Set up the environment.
 - Install dependencies.